cinnData/PythonBootcamp/Lectures/[PY-04] Python data containers.md

 Out[16]: 'Neymar'
 ```

 Another difference is found in the use of `in`.
 For a string, it indicates that a string is contained in another string.
-But, fora list, it indicates that an object is among the items of that list:
+But, for a list, it indicates that an object is among the items of that list:

 ```
 In [17]: 'Neymar' in mylist
 Out[17]: True
 ```

 Finally, though lists and strings share some functions like `len()`, they have different methods.
 We have mentioned `.replace()` and `.lower()` as examples of string methods.
-An example of **list method** is `.append()`, which adds an item at the end of a list, *in place*, that is without returning the new version.
+An example of a **list method** is `.append()`, which adds an item at the end of a list, *in place*, that is without returning the new version.
 This is illustrated by the following example.

 ```
 In [18]: mylist.append('Vinicius')